 Looking back, Irfanela said that waiting to go back to school was the right choice for her.
 “When you’re older, you’re more mature and you know what you want,” she said.
 “It was the best decision I ever made.”

-Irfanela graduated from SCC in May, 2014 and is now working in the Human Resources department at True Manufacturing Company, Inc.
+Irfanela graduated from SCC in May, 2014 and is now working as a talent acquisition specialist at True Manufacturing Company, Inc.